Xldln/micropixels/README.md

 The script will automatically:
 1. Build the Docker image (skipped if already exists)
 2. Start the container (restart if stopped, create if not exists)
-3. Download pretrained weights & run verification
+3. Run `dl.sh` to download pretrained weights, then `test.sh` for verification
-4. Install npm dependencies (first time only) & start **React frontend** on `http://localhost:8999`
+4. Check port 8999 — if already in use, skip React startup; otherwise install npm dependencies (first time) & start **React frontend** on `http://localhost:8999`
 5. Start the **backend service** on port `9000`

 ### Option B: Native